stanleyylin/Pokemon/README.md

 ---

 To play... 🤩
-1. Download the zipped file. 📥
+1. Download the zipped file (PlayPokemon.zip). 📥
 2. Unzip the file.
 3. Open Pokemon.jar file.
 If this does not work, import the folder into Eclipse.
 Go to src/main/ and run the main.class.
 4. Enjoy! 🥳